 CRAVING FOR MORE, TRY THESE OTHER WINTER DELICACIES!

 Happy Makar Sankranti, Lohri, and Pongal to all!

 - Add sesame seeds/til to a heavy-bottomed pan.
 Dry roast for 2-3 minutes on a medium-low flame.
 Be careful lightly roast it.
 Keep stirring continuously to prevent the burning of the seeds.
 Set it aside.

 FIRST METHOD – ROCK SOLID REWARI (JUST LIKE STORE BOUGHT)

 - Combine sugar and water in a pan.
-Please read the post above before you start with the recipe.

 - Add salt.

 - Mix until well blended.
 Cook this mixture on a medium flame.